On the combination of graph data for assessing thin-file borrowers' creditworthiness

 When comparing the results of Application and Behavioral Credit Scoring, it is observed that the most significant increase in performance, regardless of the metric, is achieved in Application Credit Scoring.
-Network-related features complement the least availability of information so that the relationships that a person or company has are relevant when predicting their creditworthiness.
-These results are of high interest for the lenders and their strategies for the unbanked.
-The improvement in the discrimination power can reach more borrowers without increasing the portfolio default rate.
+Network-related features complement the least availability of information, such that the relationships that a person or company has are relevant when predicting their creditworthiness.
+These results are of high interest for lenders and in terms of their strategies for the unbanked.
+The improvement in predictive performance implies that more borrowers can be serviced without increasing the portfolio default rate.

-In Behavioral Credit Scoring, traditional attributes are already good predictors of creditworthiness; the borrower's credit behavior is a good signal about whether it will default.
-For this reason, the increase in discrimination power is more limited, although still significant.
+Regarding Behavioral Credit Scoring, traditional attributes are already good predictors of creditworthiness; the borrower's credit behavior is a good indicator of default.
+For this reason, the increase in predictive performance is more limited, although still significant.